 And she has worked to maintain New Hampshire’s high quality of life as one of the safest, healthiest and most livable states in the nation.
-The Governor successfully worked to invest in a stronger mental health system, put more State Troopers on the road, restore the Children in Need of Services (CHINS) program, fully fund the waitlists for services for people with acquired brain disorders and developmental disabilities, and restore funding for the Land and Community Heritage Investment Program (LCHIP).
+The Governor successfully worked to invest in a stronger mental health system, put more State Troopers on the road, restore the Children in Need of Services (CHINS) program, increase funds for services for people with acquired brain disorders and developmental disabilities, and restore funding for the Land and Community Heritage Investment Program (LCHIP).

 Known for her ability to bring people together to find common ground, Governor Hassan helped secure the most bipartisan budget vote in over a decade, following through on her pledge to restore the New Hampshire tradition of commonsense problem-solving in Concord.